 In the fall of 2017, Arrowhead began a major renovation on its campus in Coal Valley, Illinois.
 Years of deferred maintenance had taken their toll on our facility and there are many updates needed mechanically, technologically and cosmetically.
 The Board of Directors has approved the funding of this project to cover most of the costs necessary to become current.
-The project will be completed in early fall of 2018.
+The project will be completed in April 2019.

 During this renovation and after, we will continue to offer our services to the youth from Rock Island county and surrounding areas.
 A national marketing campaign will be launched mid summer 2018, reaching out to families with youth that are struggling at home, in school or in the community.
 Our proximity to the QC Airport and the QCA offers convenience to family visits as well as a positive impact on local economy.

 Our scholarship plan.